quinncomendant/ChipiChat.lbaction/README.md

 Open ChipiChat in LaunchBar, hit the spacebar, enter a command or message, then hit return to send it to ChatGPT.

 The input will be taken from the clipboard if no text is entered into LaunchBar.
-This enables a powerful workflow to quickly pass text through ChatGPT, for example:
+This enables a powerful workflow to quickly pass text through ChatGPT.

+As an example, this will rewrite the selected text:

 1. Select and copy text in a document.
 2. Invoke ChipiChat.
-3. Hit the spacebar to open the LaunchBar input and type `fix`.
-If no other text is entered, ChipiChat will prompt to use text from the clipboard.
+3. Hit the spacebar to open the LaunchBar input and type `rewrite` to use the *rewrite* persona.
+(If no other text is entered, ChipiChat will prompt to use text from the clipboard.)
-4. Hold `⇧` *(shift)* and hit `↵` *(return)* to send the clipboard to ChatGPT using the *fix* persona (“Correct spelling and grammar”).
+4. Hold `⇧` *(shift)* and hit `↵` *(return)* to send the clipboard to ChatGPT and immediately insert the response.
-5. The response will replace the selected text in your document.
+5. After a few seconds the response replaces the selected text in the frontmost document.

 ### Response manipulation